crsl4/julia-workshop/lectures/day1_3mixedmodels.md

 7. Use backspace to get back to the julia prompt
 8. Try to run the commands with Ctrl+return

-Note that this exercise might take longer if you have not installed VSCode or the julia extension in VSCode.

 # Post-workshop learning
 - RePsychLing [tutorial](https://repsychling.github.io/tutorial.html)